Useful Tools For Correct Cam Shaft Timing of The Twin Cam Lotus Engine.

 Obtaining the correct cam timing of the twin cam lotus can be a fiddly, and sometimes exasperating process.

-We wont be giving you any fool proof way of how to time the cam that you have, because they will all differ, and there are plenty of cam timing experts out there to show you the finer points of cam timing.
+We wont be giving you any fool proof way of how to time the cams that you have, because they will all differ, and there are plenty of cam timing experts out there to show you the finer points of cam timing.

 Some cam timing articles are easy to follow and understand, while others choose the path of confusion, and you’ll be left scratching your head afterwards.

-The further your chosen cams are from the standard timing, the more need there is to degree and correctly time the opening and closing of the valves, especially with an overlap period that differs wildly from standard, just be very careful.
+The further apart your chosen cams are from the standard timing, the more need there is to degree and correctly time the opening and closing of the valves, especially with an overlap period that differs wildly from standard, just be very careful.

 A quick word about the degree wheel, a very effective degree wheel can be made from a 360Deg plastic or sheet metal protractor, stay away from those huge degree wheels that you often see in the youtube videos, you don’t need them, and its been said that the bigger the degree wheel, the harder it will be to time your twin cam engine.
 The disc in the video on this page is about 8′ or 10″ Dia, and about the right size .

-The most important item you will need is the cam shaft data sheet that your cam grinder should supply you – Yes, they all supply cam cards, but that is not enough, ask for a cam shaft data sheet, which will expand on the numbers they give you on the cam card or ticket.
+The most important item you will need is the cam shaft data sheet that your cam grinder should supply you with- Yes, they all supply cam data cards, but that is not enough, ask for a cam shaft data sheet, which will expand on the numbers they give you on the cam card or ticket.

 The data sheet will provide all of the valve opening and closing points, and crank shaft degree checks that can be made with various amounts of valve lift.

-The standard valve timing point these days seems to be at a valve lift of 050″, which is what we adopted for our project, and it turns out to be correct.
+The standard valve timing opening point these days seems to be at a valve lift of 050″,(Just off the seat) which is what we adopted for our project, and it turns out that is correct.

 Leave a Reply